pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 I don't see a way to build a live image, particulary I don't see a way to load an filesystem.squashfs from initrd anche chroot on it.

-Probably exists, but it's not the way the ISO is made and don't have samples.
+Probably exists, but it's not the way the ISO is made and don't have any sample.